-- 6. Disruption of the Student Conduct Process (Level 1) shall include, but not be limited to the following: - A failure to appear before a hearing body as required without prior approval; - Disruption or interference with the orderly conduct of a hearing proceeding (including the behavior of observers, attorneys or witnesses); - Attempting to discourage an individual's participation or use of the student conduct process; - Attempting to influence the impartiality of the hearing officer, a conduct board member, or an appeal administrator; - Pressuring or intimidating a hearing officer, conduct board member, or appeal administrator prior to, during, and/or after a student conduct proceeding; - · Influencing or attempting to influence another person to commit an abuse of the conduct system; or - Unauthorized disclosure of confidential information obtained as a part of the judicial process. - 7.
-Failure to Comply (Level 1 or 2) shall include, but not be limited to the following: - Failing to comply with the directions of University employees, including University Police Department in performance of their duties; - · Failing to submit identification upon request to duly authorized and properly identified University officials; or - Failing to comply with the sanctions imposed under this Code. - 8.
-Gambling (Level 2) shall mean any illegal game or contest played for money or for any form of property or item of value.
-Gambling includes, but is not limited to, games played with cards, dice, or other gambling devices which involve betting and/or wagering. - 9.
-Harassment (Level 1) shall mean any act which leads to a hostile environment when the conduct is as follows: - directed toward a particular person or persons, - unwelcomed,
+- Disruption of the Student Conduct Process (Level 1) shall include, but not be limited to the following: - · A failure to appear before a hearing body as required without prior approval; - Disruption or interference with the orderly conduct of a hearing proceeding (including the behavior of observers, attorneys or witnesses); - Attempting to discourage an individual's participation or use of the student conduct process; - Attempting to influence the impartiality of the hearing officer, a conduct board member, or an appeal administrator; - Pressuring or intimidating a hearing officer, conduct board member, or appeal administrator prior to, during, and/or after a student conduct proceeding; - Influencing or attempting to influence another person to commit an abuse of the conduct system; or Unauthorized disclosure of confidential information obtained as a part of the judicial process - 8.
+Domestic Violence (Level 1) shall include, but not be limited to any act of violence or pattern of abusive behavior committed by any of the following: - a current or former spouse of the Complainant; - a person with whom the Complainant shares a child in common; - a person who is cohabitating with or has cohabitated with the Complainant as a spouse; - a person similarly situated to a spouse of the victim under the domestic or family violence laws of North Carolina; and/or - any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of North Carolina.